-Today, consumers are better versed in digital than ever before.
-When it comes to ecommerce, they demand experiences that meet their expectations.
-And they know that they have options if they don’t get what they need.
+Today’s buyers are better versed in digital than ever before.
+When it comes to digital commerce, they have options.
+And if they don’t get what they need on your site, they will leave and head elsewhere.

-Whether you’re redesigning your B2B ecommerce website or standardizing your product data, you need to understand those customer expectations—and use them to inform a strategy that meets the needs of your business.
+Whether you’re redesigning your B2B ecommerce website or standardizing your product data, you must understand the expectations of your customer segments, and use them to inform your go-to-market strategy.

 Collecting data from internal and external audiences